terrymacdonald/AMDInfo/README.md

 NOTE: AMDInfo doesn't handle NVIDIA Surround/Mosaic.
 Please see [NVIDIAInfo](https://github.com/terrymacdonald/NVIDIAInfo) for that!

+IMPORTANT: If you really want to control your NVIDIA or AMD screen, I'd recommend looking at [DisplayMagician](https://github.com/terrymacdonald/DisplayMagician) for that!

 Command line examples:

 - Show what settings you currently are using: `AMDInfo print`